hzeller/timg/README.md

 ![Grid view of 4 pictures](./img/grid-timg.png)
 <details>
-<summary>This is how the same grid looks with Kitty Graphics mode...</summary>
+<summary>This is how the same grid looks with Kitty or iTerm2 Graphics mode...</summary>

 ![](img/grid-timg-kitty.png)